Preliminary magnitude 5.1 earthquake hits Ojai in Ventura County

 The United States National Tsunami Warning Center does not believe the earthquakes will cause a tsunami at this time.

-The USGS said there is little to no potential for a landslide or liquefaction.
+The USGS said there is little to no potential for a landslide or liquefaction at this time.

 for more features.